 Scholars may hold any academic rank, but postdocs are not eligible.

 As part of the application, scholars submit personal statements and information about their academic qualifications, disciplinary expertise and administrative experience.
 A letter of recommendation from a Dean (or from an administrator of equal or higher level) from the scholar's current institution is required.

 - visa costs (if required)

 - supplemental health insurance coverage

-- round-trip international air travel and ground transportation costs to and from home and the U.S. or Canadian airport.
+- round-trip international air travel and ground transportation costs to and from the scholar's home to the North American airport

 Please email AfricanDiaspora@iie.org with questions.